sani-art/devops24/examinations/02/README.md

 What happens if you run `ansible-inventory --list` in the directory you created above?

+- It prints the full inventory, all groups and hosts plus variables.
+A list of everything Ansible will use.

 ## QUESTION B

 What happens if you run `ansible-inventory --graph` in the directory you created above?

+- It shows a tree view of the inventory, the groups and which hosts belong to each group.

 ## QUESTION C